Rare Diseases Clinical Trials Toolbox

 Typical data management plan elements:

-- Data collection: Types of data, contextual details (metadata)
+- Data collection-Types of data, contextual details (metadata)

 - Data Storage: Storage, backup and security